awesomebytes/alienware15r3_ubuntu14/README.md

 # How to install Ubuntu 14.04.05 on Alienware 15 R3

-Tiny guide to install Ubuntu 14.04.05 on a brand new Alienware 15 R3.
+Guide to install Ubuntu 14.04.05 on a brand new Alienware 15 R3 to dual boot with Windows 10 and be able to run CUDA code on the Nvidia GeForce 1070 GTX.

+The major part of this guide may be useful for Ubuntu 16.04.

+I hope it helps someone else, it took me **12 straight hours** to get it working!

 ## Let windows 10 install
 Just next, next, next filling up your data.